 In 2011, John Simon joined NREL to study novel crystalline substrates for growth of III-V nitride semiconductors for solid-state lighting applications.
 Since then he has been involved in various projects involving the growth of III-V semiconductor films and devices for solar applications.
 John helped develop the dynamic hydride vapor phase epitaxy (D-HVPE) system at NREL to grow low-cost III-V devices.
 Specific research interests include development of low-cost III-V solar cells, high-efficiency multijunction solar cells, III-V semiconductor epitaxy, and development of novel semiconductor devices.

-Dr. Simon received his doctorate in electrical engineering from the University of Notre Dame, in Indiana, in 2009 where he studied novel approaches to utilize the polarization fields in III-V Nitride semiconductors for improved electronic device performance.
+John received his doctorate in electrical engineering from the University of Notre Dame, in Indiana, in 2009 where he studied novel approaches to utilize the polarization fields in III-V nitride semiconductors for improved electronic device performance.
 He then had a postdoctoral appointment at Yale University where he studied metamorphic buffers for high-efficiency III-V solar cells.

 View all NREL publications for John Simon.